To build a complete search engine you would need the following components

 - Handle HTTP 301 and HTTP 302 Redirects– The crawler should be able to handle such pages.

-- DNS caching– Instead of doing a DNS lookup every time , the crawler should cache the DNS.
-This helps reducing the crawl time and internet bandwidth used.
+- DNS caching– Instead of doing a DNS lookup every time, the crawler should cache the DNS.
+This helps to reduce the crawl time and internet bandwidth used.

 - Multithreading–Most crawlers launch several “threads” in order to download web pages in parallel.
 Instead of a single thread downloading the files, you can use this approach to parallel fetch multiple pages.